A hyperbolic framework for shear sound beams in nonlinear solids: Introduction

 While analytical results are of great interest, computational approaches may be more versatile.
 The numerical resolution of KZK-type equations was addressed by Hamilton et al.~\cite{hamilton85}, by matching near-field and far-field Fourier series expansions (Bergen code).
 Other frequency-domain approaches \cite{christopher91,khokhlova01} were then followed by time-domain methods, in particular by making use of operator splitting \cite{lee95}.
 Pinton and Trahey~\cite{pinton08} combined operator splitting with shock-capturing Godunov-type methods to provide accurate shock-wave solutions.
 To the present authors' knowledge, no method has yet been successful in solving the quadratic-cubic nonlinear system \cite{wochner08} describing directional shear-wave motion in soft elastic solids.

 In this article, we consider spatially two-dimensional wave fields.
-We introduce a change of unknowns and of dependent variables that transforms the system at hand into a quasi-linear system of first-order partial differential equations (Section~\ref{sec:Prob}).
+After a brief presentation of the governing equations, we introduce a change of unknowns and of dependent variables that transforms the system at hand into a quasi-linear system of first-order partial differential equations (Section~\ref{sec:Prob}).
 In particular, the physical time variable is used instead of the retarded time.
-Since the system of conservation laws so-obtained is non-conservative, particular care is required when computing shock-wave solutions.
+Since the differential system so-obtained is non-conservative, particular care is required when computing shock-wave solutions.
 Indeed, a naive upwind scheme would lead to inaccurate wave speeds \cite{leveque02}.
 In this study, we implement a finite volume method based on the path-conservative Osher Riemann solver and on MUSCL reconstruction \cite{dumbser11, toro09} (Section~\ref{sec:Numer}).
 Although it does not involve operator splitting, the scheme accounts naturally for nonlinearity, coupled motion and beam diffraction.
 We validate the method by using dedicated analytical solutions which are summarized in the \ref{app:Fund} (Green's function, plane waves).
 Numerical simulations of directional wave beams illustrate the generation of odd and second-order harmonics (Section~\ref{sec:Harmonic}), as predicted by Destrade et al. \cite{destrade19}.

+One benefit of the first-order formulation introduced in this study is the potential to use advanced computational methods, including high-order adaptive schemes based on ADER or WENO approaches (see Refs.~\cite{castro06,reinarz20} and references therein).
+Moreover, such differential systems of hydrodynamic type have been studied extensively, and dedicated integrability criteria are known \cite{ferapontov06}.
+Prospective applications encompass the study of traumatic brain injury \cite{espindola15}, as well as related medical imaging techniques.